ruby/www.ruby-lang.org/en/documentation/faq/8/index.md

 In this example, `Foo.test` is a class method.

-Methods which are defined in class `Class` can be used as class methods for every(!) class.
+Instance methods which are defined in class `Class` can be used as class methods for every(!) class.

 ### What is a singleton class?